 It’s a fact: when children are able to read on level by third grade, they are much more likely to succeed in school and in life.
-However, only one in three third-graders in the Fort Worth Independent School District (FWISD) are able to read on grade level, which has a dramatic effect on Fort Worth’s educational pipeline and future talent pool.
+However, only one in three third-graders in the Fort Worth Independent School District (FWISD) are able to read at grade level, which has a dramatic effect on Fort Worth’s educational pipeline and future talent pool.

 A groundbreaking, collective effort called Read Fort Worth is tackling this challenge head-on with a big goal: 100% of third-graders reading on grade level by 2025.
 The City of Fort Worth, the FWISD, Read Fort Worth and dozens of local nonprofit organizations and businesses are partnering to make it happen.